-4.7 Keeping in Touch Days/Shared Parental Leave Days
+4.7 Keeping in Touch Days

-Employees, during a period of maternity and adoption leave, are entitled to 10 keeping in touch days (KIT days).
+Employees during a period of maternity, adoption or shared parental leave are entitled to 10 keeping in touch days (KIT days).
 These allow the employee to attend work to catch up on the latest developments, undergo training or some other development activity, or to take part in important meetings without losing their right to subsequent pay entitlements.
-Employees on shared parental leave are also entitled to 20 shared parental leave in touch days (SPLIT days).
+Employees on shared parental leave are entitled to a further 20 KIT days.

-KIT days and SPLIT days are entirely voluntary, and employees will not be required to take part, nor is the Council under any obligation to arrange for KIT or SPLIT days.
+These 'keeping in touch days' are entirely voluntary and employees will not be required to take part, nor is the Council under any obligation to arrange for keeping in touch days.